LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/update.md

 1. Stop the web site in IIS Manager.
 1. Create a backup of database and site folder.
 1. Extract the contents of the new package ([amplia-2.14.1.zip] (https://cdn.lacunasoftware.com/amplia/amplia-2.14.1.zip)) to the site folder, overwriting all files.
-1. Make any necessary change to the file `appsettings.iis.json` (see above how to know which changes will require).
+1. Make any necessary changes to the file `appsettings.iis.json` (see note above on how to know which changes will be required).
 1. Start the web site IIS Manager.

 > [!NOTE]